david618/agsservicetesting/Postgresql95.md

 Wrote a Java App to create 1,000,000 random ellipses.
 Added as app in [Simulator](https://github.com/david618/Simulator).

 Doing a commit every 1,000 inserts the load rate was about 600/s.

+Using 4 instances the rate was about 2,400/s.